greenguy33/climate_econometrics_toolkit/docs/interface_quickstart.md

 # Climate Econometrics Toolkit Interface Quickstart

 This guide is designed to help users navigate the Climate Econometrics Toolkit user interface.
-The API is not covered here: for that, see the [API Documentation](api_documentation.pdf) or the [Ortiz-Bobea et al. reproduction](../notebooks/ortiz-bobea-reproduction.ipynb).
+The API is not covered here: for that, see the [API quickstart guide](api_quickstart.md), the [API Documentation](api_documentation.pdf) or one of the two example notebooks in "notebooks/".

 ## Starting the interface